fenago/docker-course/md/lab_7.md

     ```
     new_file.txt
     ```

-9. Verify that the word `hello`, as the content of the file, is saved as well by running the following command:

-    ```
-    sudo cat /var/lib/docker/volumes/vol1/_data/new_file.txt
-    ```

 10. Remove the container with the `-v` option to remove any volumes that are created within the container\'s scope: